History of the Jews in Arles: Roman Empire

 According to a legend, Roman emperor Vespasian placed Jewish exiles after the destruction of the Second Temple in Jerusalem on three ships that were abandoned by their captains.
-One of the vessels reached Arles, while the other two got to Bordeaux and to Lyons.
+One of the vessels reached Arles, while the other two got to Bordeaux and to Lyon.
 This legend suggests the existence of Jews in Arles as early as the first century CE, yet the first document depicting Jewish life in Arles is due to 425 CE.
 On that year, emperor Valentinian III issued a decree addressed to the ecclesiastical bishops of the area, prohibiting local Jews of entering magistracy, possess Christian slaves or taking careers of arms.
 During the decline of the Roman Empire, Arles became an important Jewish political and religious center.

 On 476, with the fall of the Roman empire, the city came under the rule of the Visigoths.
 The Jews of Arles lived relatively fine as long as the Visigoths maintained Arianism, which was later declared as heresy by the Vatican.
-In 508, when the city was under siege by the Franks and the Burgundians, the town Jews took part in the fight against them.
+In 507 and 508, when the city was under siege by the Franks and the Burgundians, the town Jews took part in the fight against them.
 After falling of Arles into the hands of Clovis I, the first king of Franks, the Jewish community of Arles, among other Arian Visigoths, accused bishop Caesarius of Arles of treason.
 The bishop's adherents, in response, accused a Jewish soldier of helping the Burgundians and the Franks getting inside the city by pointing a specific part of the wall easy for climbing.
 The soldier was sentenced to death while the bishop was acquitted.
 Soon after, upon the rule of the Merovingian kingdom, local bishops all around southern France were encouraged by king Chilperic I himself to attempt conversion over Jews.
 Arles bishop Virgilius was highly keen to convert local Jews, and apparently did so by force, in objection to the Vatican stand, as shown on an Epistle sent to him by the Vatican: